OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Require JavaScript and/or block headless browsers

 Requiring JavaScript will increase cost of attack because attacker have to run real browser.
-Blocking headless browsers is another step after requiring javascript to block browsers simillar to PhantomJS or Headless Chrome.
-To detect such browsers application should check JavaScript properties that are used in theese browsers like:
+Blocking headless browsers is another step after requiring javascript to block browsers similar to PhantomJS or Headless Chrome.
+To detect such browsers application should check JavaScript properties that are used in these browsers like:
 `navigator.webdriver`, `window._phantom`, `window.callPhantom` and user-agents `PhantomJS`, `HeadlessChrome`.

 ## Pwned Passwords